Loops on schemes and the algebraic fundamental group: A Lefschetz type theorem

-\begin{lemma} \mylabel{reduction step} Let $X$ be a non-empty connected noetherian scheme.
-Let $f:X'\ra X$ be a proper and surjective morphism from a noetherian scheme $X'$ and denote by $X'_v$ the connected components of $X'$.
+\begin{lemma} \mylabel{reduction step} Let $X$ be a non-empty connected noetherian scheme, $f:X'\ra X$ be a proper and surjective morphism, and $X'_v\subset X'$ be the connected components.
 If property \ref{C} holds for all $X'_v$, then it also holds for $X$. \end{lemma}

 The proof of this lemma is inspired by the Seifert--van Kampen Theorem from \cite{Stix 2006}, but is more elementary.
+Note that even if one wants to use property \ref{C} on $X$ with $Z=\varnothing$, the proof for the lemma relies in an essential way on property \ref{C} on $X'_v$ with non-empty $Z'$.
 We first gather some basic material on graphs.

 \begin{para} Let $f:X'\to X$ be as in the statement of Lemma \ref{reduction step}.
 Set $X''=X'\times_XX'$ and write $\pr_1,\pr_2:X''\ra X'$ for the two projections.
 The schemes $X'$ and $X''$ are noetherian, hence the sets of connected components $\pi_0(X')$ and $\pi_0(X'')$ are finite.
 Consider the induced maps